 Time and cost tracking

 Most professional services charge based on time, so tracking time accurately is the only way to see if a job made or lost money.
 There is a range of cloud products that improve time tracking accuracy and reduce manual data input, freeing up resources currently allocated to admin, which can be redistributed to revenue-generating activities.

 Employees take control of their own timesheets and your cloud system does the rest.
 Time can be tracked either through entering time worked on a job or by setting up timers and widgets that track time for you automatically.

 Time tracking software will show you who has been working on what job and for how long, so you can see what a job has cost you in employee time.
 Integrate and export to your payroll software system and save time on data entry.
-Avoid undercharging for jobs, as the data gathered from timesheets can updates the quotes, and invoice can be created directly from the timesheet data.
+Avoid undercharging for jobs, as the data gathered from timesheets can update the quotes and invoice can be created directly from the timesheet data.

 Help your team stay on track; assign a certain number of hours to each job, and receive notifications when the time set for a task is nearly used up.

 Job costing also allows you to track any expenses assigned to a job, so you don’t get a struck by surprise bills.
-With Xero integration you can keep your accounts updated automatically through the invoice feature and by paying purchase orders for supplies directly through Xero.
+With Xero integration, you can keep your accounts updated automatically through the invoice feature and by paying purchase orders for supplies directly through Xero.